stanley101music/CTF/Practice/Reversing.Kr/Multiplicative/README.md

     lstore1
 }
 ```
-* It'll take an our input from commandline argument and stored it as long type
+* It'll take an input from command line argument and stored it as long type
 ### L8
 ```java
 L8 {